 We have substantial existing debt.
-As of December 31, 2018, after giving effect to the Merger, our total debt is \$4.2 billion.
-We also have the capacity under our \$2.5 billion credit facility, in addition to our bilateral facilities to incur substantial additional debt.
+As of December 31, 2019, our total debt is \$4.5 billion.
+We also have the capacity under our \$2.5 billion credit facility, in addition to our bilateral facility, to incur substantial additional debt.
 Our level of debt could have important consequences.
 For example, it could:

-- make it more difficult for us to make payments on our debt; - require us to dedicate a substantial portion of our cash flow from operations to the payment of debt service, reducing the availability of our cash flow to fund working capital, capital expenditures, acquisitions, distributions, and other general partnership purposes; - increase our vulnerability to adverse economic or industry conditions; - limit our ability to obtain additional financing to enable us to react to changes in our business; or - place us at a competitive disadvantage compared to businesses in our industry that have less debt.
+- · make it more difficult for us to make payments on our debt; - require us to dedicate a substantial portion of our cash flow from operations to the payment of debt service, reducing the availability of our cash flow to fund working capital, capital expenditures, acquisitions, distributions, and other general partnership purposes; - increase our vulnerability to adverse economic or industry conditions; - · limit our ability to obtain additional financing to react to changes in our business; or - place us at a competitive disadvantage compared to businesses in our industry that have less debt.